 These breathing exercises are followed by the following yogasanas.

 4. Sarvangasana (Shoulder Stand)

 - Lie down on a mat.
-Place the hands below the hips and elbows close to the body.
+Place the hands below

 - As you exhale, bend the knees and lift the hips off the floor.